suhanacharya/suhanacharya/README.md

 ## I'm an Engineering student, Developer!

 - 🌱 I’m currently learning everything(Machine Learning, Deeplearning, Python dev)
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other open-source developers :)
 - 🥅 2021 Goals: Contribute more to Open Source projects, learn webdev, listen to more podcasts
 ---